citusdata/citus_docs/performance/scaling_data_ingestion.rst

 Real-time Updates (0-50k/s)
 ---------------------------

-On the Citus master, you can also perform UPDATE, DELETE, and INSERT ...
+On the Citus coordinator, you can also perform UPDATE, DELETE, and INSERT ...
 ON CONFLICT (UPSERT) commands on distributed tables.
 By default, these queries take an exclusive lock on the shard, which prevents concurrent modifications to guarantee that the commands are applied in the same order on all shard placements.

 Given that every command requires several round-trips to the workers, and no two commands can run on the same shard at the same time, update throughput is very low by default.
 However, if you know that the order of the queries doesn't matter (they are commutative), then you can turn on citus.all_modifications_commutative, in which case multiple commands can update the same shard concurrently.